-The student producers come with a strong connection to the neighborhood having already taken part in various activities throughout the community.
-They come to Youth Voices with knowledge of the neighborhoods history and with hopes for its future.
-They will be engaged in a multimedia exploration and dialogue with their neighborhood and their place within it, connecting with their community face-to-face and through digital media, and creating visual expressions of the neighborhood where they attend school, work, live, and play.
+For the Leimert Park installment of Departures, Youth Voices partnered with KAOS Network in the heart of the village.
+We worked with young people to share their stories and explore the future of this extraordinary location.
+The student producers came with a strong connection to the neighborhood having already taken part in various activities throughout the community.
+They came to Youth Voices with knowledge of the neighborhoods history and with hopes for its future.
+They engaged in a multimedia exploration and dialogue with their neighborhood and their place within it.

 Follow us to see Leimert Park, through the eyes and words of the next generation of artists, activists, and storytellers.